Nightbringer21/fridump/README.md

       -r, --read-only    dump read-only parts of memory.
 More data, more errors -s, --strings      run strings on all dump files.
 Saved in output dir.
-      --max-size bytes   maximum size of dump file in bytes (def: 20971520)
+      --max-size bytes   maximum size of dump file in bytes (def: 20971520) --hook pattern     ApiResolver pattern specifying functions to hook with memory dumping action -n, --count        maximum number of dumps to take

 To find the name of a local process, you can use: